theinhtay-coding/TodoApi/README.md

 # TodoApi

-A minimal API project using .NET 9, Entity Framework Core InMemory, and the repository pattern for managing Todo and Product entities.
+A minimal API project using .NET 9, Entity Framework Core InMemory, the repository pattern, Serilog logging, and the Result pattern for managing Todo and Product entities.

 ## Getting Started